rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 Under the covers this process uses the _Load_ approach described above, which means it can be memory-intensive if the database file is large.

+In most cases you will define the same `sub` object values for both backup and restore configuration files, since the means of accessing cloud storage is the same in both cases.

 ### Amazon S3
 To initiate an automatic restore from a backup in an [S3 bucket](https://aws.amazon.com/s3/), create a file with the following (example) contents and supply the file path to rqlite using the command line option `-auto-restore`:
 ```json